The Slave Ship: Subject matter

 The first impression that the painting creates is of an enormous deep-red sunset over a stormy sea, an indication of an approaching typhoon.
-This ominous typhoon is further indicated by an approaching dramatized storm cloud, creeping into the visible space from the left, with its rich colors sprawling towards an unstained sky.
+This ominous typhoon is further indicated by an approaching dramatized storm cloud, creeping into the visible space from the left, with its rich colours sprawling towards an unstained sky.
 Upon closer inspection one can discern a ship sailing off into the distance.
 This ship is identifiable as a type of fast vessel used by slavers to escape navy patrollers, characterized by its "low, lean lines and clipper bow."
-The masts of the ship are red, matching the blood-red color of the sky and the sickly copper color of the water, which serves to blur the lines between various objects in the painting.
+The masts of the ship are red, matching the blood-red colour of the sky and the sickly copper colour of the water, which serves to blur the lines between various objects in the painting.
 The ship's sails are furled, revealing that it is preparing for the typhoon.

 In the right corner of the foreground, a single dark-skinned leg juts out of the water with an iron chain locked around its ankle.
 It can be assumed the figure is a nude female, as a faint illustration of bare breasts can be found at the very bottom of the image under the leg.
 A chaotic swarm of seagulls and fish surrounds the leg, as though they are consuming the woman; one fish, in particular, is shown approaching the frenzy with its mouth wide open.
 This violence is enhanced by spare red blotches around the head of the fish, indicating blood.
 Smaller dark limbs project from the stormy seas on the left, surrounded by loose chains, alluding to the numerous other slaves who were thrown off the ship and left to drown.
 Tails of fish swimming in the water around the drowning slaves can be observed, augmenting the scene's turmoil.

 Artistic style

-Consistent with Turner's emphasis on color in many of his other works, the painting's central focus is on the interactions of various colors.
-Few defined brush strokes appear in the painting, and objects, colors, and figures become indistinct.
-Objects are defined by colors rather than distinct lines, and some objects, like the human bodies in the water and the incoming storm, having no real border at all are solely defined by the contrast with the pigments around them.
-The most prominent colors are the red of the sunset, which encroaches into the water and ship, and the maroon of the bodies and hands of the slaves.
-This approach is characteristic of Turner's painterly style, in which he commonly exaggerates colors and omits details to make forms more fluid and sensational, eliciting an emotional response from the viewer.
-At the pinnacle of his career, Turner's style minimized the elements of a landscape and abstracted details through indistinct forms and colors.
+Consistent with Turner's emphasis on colour in many of his other works, the painting's central focus is on the interactions of various colours.
+Few defined brush strokes appear in the painting, and objects, colours, and figures become indistinct.
+Objects are defined by colours rather than distinct lines, and some objects, like the human bodies in the water and the incoming storm, having no real border at all are solely defined by the contrast with the pigments around them.
+The most prominent colours are the red of the sunset, which encroaches into the water and ship, and the maroon of the bodies and hands of the slaves.
+This approach is characteristic of Turner's painterly style, in which he commonly exaggerates colours and omits details to make forms more fluid and sensational, eliciting an emotional response from the viewer.
+At the pinnacle of his career, Turner's style minimized the elements of a landscape and abstracted details through indistinct forms and colours.